toolateralus/pixel-display/documentation.md

         </member>
         <member name="M:Pixel.Assets.Importer.Import(System.Boolean)">
             <summary>
-            Enumerates through all files in the Asset Import path and attempts to register them to the runtime AssetLibrary instance.
+            Enumerates through all files in the Asset Import path and at ts to register them to the runtime AssetLibrary instance.
             </summary>
         </member>
         <member name="T:Pixel.WaveForms">